ni/nimi-python/docs/nifgen/class.rst

     .. py:method:: send_software_edge_trigger()

         Sends a command to trigger the signal generator.
-This VI can act as an override for an external edge trigger.
+This method can act as an override for an external edge trigger.

         If called directly on the session, this will send a software start trigger.